 HOW CAN I MOVE THE CROWD

 The most common feedback that we received from our professional development workshops is from teachers wanting to know more about how to activate some creative activities in their classrooms.
 We hear questions like, what are some great icebreaker activities to use to engage my students more?
 What are the best interactive and engaging activities I can add to my lesson plans to make my classes more engaging?
 Or which activities should I use when teaching different themes and concepts related to academic subjects to better resonate with my students?
 We hear you all loud and clear and we are excited to share a resource that we know will be helpful to some if not all of these needs.

 In our schools, Hip-Hop culture is the dominant culture among the students.
-In Youth Culture Power: A #HipHopEd Guide to Building Student Teacher Relationships and Increasing Student Engagement, Jason D. Rawls and John Robinson, educators and hip-hop artists with experience in the classrooms of urban schools, focus their efforts through Hip-Hop Based Education (HHBE).
-They argue that Hip-Hop culture could be useful in building relationships and building student engagement.
+In Youth Culture Power: A #HipHopEd Guide to Building Student Teacher Relationships and Increasing Student Engagement, Jason D. Rawls and John Robinson, educators and hip-hop artists with experience in the classrooms of urban schools, focus their efforts on Hip-Hop Based Education (HHBE).
+They argue that Hip-Hop culture could be helpful in building relationships and student engagement.